Pennsylvania provides only two years to sue negligent parties, with a very limited exception called the “Discovery Rule”

 Once the statute of limitations has expired, then it is not possible to hold parties responsible who were not properly sued within this time period.

 In some cases, if there is a reasonable delay in discovering that your family member’s passing was related to someone else’s negligence, you may have additional time to sue.
 This is known as the“Discovery Rule.”

-You should consult with the attorneys at Ostroff Injury Law to learn whether you still have time to pursue a legal claim on behalf of your loved one’s estate.
+You should consult with the attorneys at Ostroff Godshall Injury and Accident Lawyers to learn whether you still have time to pursue a legal claim on behalf of your loved one’s estate.